Gordon999/Pi-Arduino_Ser_Plotter/README.md

 The data will be plotted for the last 5 min. with an picture update every 10 seconds to reduce the workload.
 Additionally the data is written to a daily log file for further usage.

+The ecosystem is completed with another Python script ( currently LogPlotter18.py) that reads (parts of) existing plots back into plots.

 Changelog:

 Displays serial data from an Arduino on a Raspberry Pi.